Salvia divinorum: Etymology

 The genus name, Salvia, was first used by Pliny for a plant that was likely Salvia officinalis (common sage) and is derived from the Latin salvere.
 The specific epithet, divinorum, was given because of the plant's traditional use in divination.
 It is often loosely translated as "diviner's sage" or "seer's sage".
-Albert Hofmann, who collected the first plants with Wasson, objected to the new plant being given the name divinorum: "I was not very happy with the name because Salvia divinorum means "Salvia of the ghosts", whereas Salvia divinatorum, the correct name, means "Salvia of the priests".
+Albert Hofmann, who collected the first plants with Gordon Wasson, objected to the new plant being given the name divinorum: "I was not very happy with the name because Salvia divinorum means 'Salvia of the ghosts,' whereas Salvia divinatorum, the correct name, means 'Salvia of the priests'."
 It is now in the botanical literature under the name Salvia divinorum due to priority rules.

 Common names

-There are many common names for S. divinorum, including sage of the diviners, ska maría pastora, seer's sage, yerba de la pastora, simply salvia also sally-d and magic mint.
+There are many common names for S. divinorum, including sage of the diviners, ska maría pastora, seer's sage, yerba de la pastora, simply salvia, and colloquially sally-d and magic mint.

 History

 Salvia divinorum is native to the Sierra Mazateca in Oaxaca, Mexico, where it is still used by the Mazatec, primarily to facilitate shamanic visions in the context of curing or divination.
 S. divinorum is one of several plant species with hallucinogenic properties that are ritually used by Mazatec shamans.
 In their rituals, the shamans use only freshly harvested S. divinorum leaves.
 They see the plant as an incarnation of the Virgin Mary, and begin the ritual with an invocation to Mary, Saint Peter, the Holy Trinity, and other saints.
 Ritual use traditionally involves being in a quiet place after ingestion of the leaf—the Maztec shamans say that "La Maria (S. divinorum) speaks with a quiet voice."

 It is also used in smaller amounts, as a diuretic, and to treat ailments including diarrhea, anemia, headaches, rheumatism, and a semi-magical disease known as panzón de borrego, or a swollen belly (literally, "lamb belly").

 The history of the plant is not well known, and there has been no definitive answer to the question of its origin.
-Speculation includes Salvia divinorum being a wild plant native to the area; a cultigen of the Mazatecs; or a cultigen introduced by another indigenous group.
+Speculation includes Salvia divinorum being a wild plant native to the area; a cultigen of the Mazatecs; or a cultigen introduced by another Indigenous group.
 Botanists have also not been able to determine whether it is a hybrid or a cultigen.

 Academic discovery

 Salvia divinorum was first recorded in print by Jean Basset Johnson in 1939 while he was studying Mazatec shamanism.
 He later documented its use and reported its effects through personal testimonials of users.
-It was not until the 1990s that the psychoactive mechanism was identified by a team led by Daniel Siebert.
+It was not until 2002 that Bryan Roth and his team identified the psychoactive mechanism.

 Gordon Wasson tentatively postulated that the plant could be the mythological pipiltzintzintli, the "Noble Prince" of the Aztec codices.
 Wasson's speculation has been the subject of further debate amongst ethnobotanists, with some scepticism coming from Leander J. Valdés, and counterpoints more supportive of Wasson's theory from Jonathan Ott.

 The identity of another mysterious Aztec entheogen, namely that of poyomatli, has also been suggested as being Salvia divinorum.